MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **CleanO15Action** - "true" if the CleanO15Action task is scheduled to run during this installation

 - **CMDMode** - The friendly string corresponding to which overall mode switch was detected in the cmd arguments passed to the exe.
-Possibilites are: Autorun, configure, consumer, download, help, packager
+Possibilities are: Autorun, configure, consumer, download, help, packager

 - **DeliveryMechanism** - The "FFNRoot" guid extracted from the Version Descriptor XML (stamped by RDX), which tells us which audience/channel the build source came from